TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/46 - 1 Corinthians/1 Corinthians 10/1 Corinthians 10.26.md

 ---

-for the earth is the Lord's, and the fulness thereof.
+for "the earth is the Lord's, and its fullness."